Florida Tint Exemption

 Compliant With Florida Law

 Our exemption certificates are issued by physicians licensed under the Florida Board of Medicine and comply with the requirements of Florida Statutes §316.2953 and §316.2954.
-Certificates are accepted by the Florida Department of Highway Safety and Motor Vehicles (FLHSMV), Florida Highway Patrol, and all county and municipal law enforcement agencies across Florida.
+Applicants should verify current requirements with the Florida Department of Highway Safety and Motor Vehicles (FLHSMV), Florida Highway Patrol, and all county and municipal law enforcement agencies across Florida.

-Florida does not require a separate state filing or DMV registration for tint exemptions.
+Published guidance may not require a separate state filing, but current requirements should be confirmed or DMV registration for tint exemptions.
 Your certificate itself serves as proof of exemption when presented to law enforcement.

 Florida Tint Exemption FAQ